10 tips to lose belly fat And Keep It Off

 4. Eat – I know it may seem like a counterproductive measure, but it isn’t.
 Eating is important when you’re trying to reduce your weight, including trying to lose your stubborn belly fat.
 Breakfast is extremely important when you’re dieting.
 Many people will skip breakfast in an effort to lose weight, but that’s one of the worst things you can do.
 It has been proven that eating about an hour after you wake up can keep your insulin levels steadier and aid in keeping your weight steadier.
 You don’t want to eat a whole pig and a dozen eggs, but eating a breakfast that is high in fiber and protein can really boost your body metabolism and help you burn fat.
 Foods like eggs, fresh fruits/vegetables, or peanut butter are better for you than the more sugary things such as breakfast cereals, pancakes, or pastries.

 It is also better to eat four to five small meals a day than eat one or two large ones.
 This way you keep the signal to your body that is going to get fuel.
 If you don’t, or if you eat at irregular times and in irregular amounts, your body won’t know it is going to constantly get fuel.
 It thinks it has to store that fat for future energy use.
-Usually where does it store it…right around the mid section.
+Usually, it will store it right around the midsection.
 You defeat the purpose of trying to lose belly fat if you don’t eat breakfast.

 5. Camouflage your portions—Sometimes, it isn’t how much you eat that makes you full, it’s how much you “think” you’ve eaten.
 When you have a flat small piece of meat on your plate it seems like you’ve been deprived.
 If you slice the meat thinly and stack it on your plate, it appears to be a bigger portion, so you think you’ve eaten more.
 This works for vegetables as well.
 A small potato sliced up will look larger.
 You’ll think you’re eating more than you really are.